hodel33/sqlite-x33/README.md

 ## ⚠️ Important Notes

 - The sql.execute() function returns the result of a SELECT query.
 If the SQL command was an INSERT/UPDATE/DELETE, it returns None.
+- This context manager allows only one SQL query to be executed at a time.
+To run multiple queries, call sql.execute() separately for each query.
 - Ensure the SQLite database file path provided is correct.

 <br>